1. Scope of Disclosure.

 8. Requesting Paper Copies.

-You can request paper copies of electronic Communications from Stripe by sending an email to email@example.com.
-In your email, please specify the Communication you would like to receive in paper form, and your current mailing address.
+You can request paper copies of electronic Communications from Stripe by contacting Stripe at stripe.com/contact.
+In your request, please specify the Communication you would like to receive in paper form, and your current mailing address.

 9. Updating Contact Information.